2011 Lenox Industrial Tools 301

 The 2011 Lenox Industrial Tools 301 was a NASCAR Sprint Cup Series motor race held on July 17, 2011, at New Hampshire Motor Speedway in Loudon, New Hampshire.
 Contested over 301 laps on the 1.058-mile (1.703 km) asphalt oval, it was the 19th race of the 2011 Sprint Cup Series season.
-The race was won by Ryan Newman of Stewart Haas Racing, his first win of 2011.
+The race was won by Ryan Newman of Stewart–Haas Racing, his first win of 2011.
 Newman's teammate and owner, Tony Stewart finished second and Denny Hamlin clinched third.

 There were 10 cautions and 21 lead changes among 14 different drivers throughout the race.
 Following the race, Carl Edwards led the Drivers' Championship with 652 points, seven ahead of Jimmie Johnson and eleven points ahead of Kurt Busch.
 Chevrolet led the Manufacturer Championship with 127 points, 17 ahead of Ford and 22 ahead of Toyota.
 A total of 95,000 people attended the race, while 4.6 million watched it on television.

 Report

 Background

 New Hampshire Motor Speedway, the race track where the race was held.

-New Hampshire Motor Speedway is one of ten intermediate tracks to hold NASCAR races; the others are Atlanta Motor Speedway, Charlotte Motor Speedway, Chicagoland Speedway, and Darlington Raceway as well as Homestead Miami Speedway, Kansas Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Texas Motor Speedway.
+New Hampshire Motor Speedway is one of ten intermediate tracks to hold NASCAR races.
 The standard track at New Hampshire Motor Speedway is a four-turn oval track, 1.058 mi long.
 The track's turns are banked at two to seven degrees, while the front stretch, the finish line, and the back stretch are banked at one degree.

 Before the race, Kyle Busch led the Drivers' Championship with 624 points, and Carl Edwards stood in second with 620.
 Kevin Harvick was third in the Drivers' Championship with 614 points, eight ahead of Kurt Busch and nine ahead of Jimmie Johnson in fourth and fifth.
 Matt Kenseth with 602 was 49 ahead of Dale Earnhardt Jr., as Ryan Newman with 538 points, was nine ahead of Denny Hamlin, and eleven in front of Tony Stewart.
 In the Manufacturers' Championship, Chevrolet was leading with 118 points, 12 ahead of Ford.
 Toyota, with 99 points, was 27 points ahead of Dodge in the battle for third.